hydroffice/hyo2_soundspeed/docs/user_manual_setup.rst

 Sound Speed Manager - SIS v5 interaction
 ========================================

-.. index:: SIS 5
+.. index:: SIS; v5

-SIS v5 is not currently supported by Sound Speed Manager.
+The support of SIS v5 is currently in development.